 Birthday emails get a much higher open rate and conversion rate than promotional emails.
 So, for eCommerce brands, it is the best opportunity to retain existing customers or reactivate dormant customers by offering deals they can’t pass.

-Birthday and anniversary are synonyms of gifting days.
-So, make sure that your special day deals are more lucrative than generic offers – it can be anything from free shipping, discount, cash reward, or a gift voucher.
+Birthdays and anniversaries are synonyms of gifting days.
+So, make sure that your special day deals are more lucrative than generic offers – they can be anything from free shipping, discounts, cash rewards, or gift vouchers.

 9. Add clear call-to-action

 Whether you send promotional emails, informational, or any kind of email, the chances are that you want them to take some action.
-It can be anything from reading a blog post, buying a product, to watching a video.
+It can be anything from reading a blog post or buying a product to watching a video.

 Whatever you want them to do must be clearly presented to the recipients.
-We call it CTA or call-to-action, which you can be in the form of copy or a button within the email body.
+We call it CTA or call-to-action, which you can use in the form of a copy or a button within the email body.